Quaestiones quaedam philosophicae: Nature of light

 Light cannot be pressure for we should see in the night as well or better in the day we should be a bright light above us because we are pressed downwards ... there could be no refraction since same matter cannot press 2 ways. a little body interposed could not hinder us from seeing pressure could not render shapes so distinct. sun could not be quite eclipsed Moone & planets would shine like suns.
 When a fire or candle is extinguished we looking another way should see a light.

 Nature of colour

 The then-current theory of color held that white light was elementary and that colors arose from mixtures of light and dark.
 Newton criticised this theory by noting that in that case a printed page, with its juxtaposition of light and dark, would look colored.
-In folio 122 he recorded for the first time his notion that white light is heterogeneous and color arise, not through the modification of a homogeneous white light, but from the separation of this mixture into its components.
+In folio 122 he recorded for the first time his notion that white light is heterogeneous and colors arise, not through the modification of a homogeneous white light, but from the separation of this mixture into its components.
 Newton also mentions Hooke's theory of color, including his idea that it is a wave.
 Newton dismisses this theory with the remark that then light should bend around edges of objects as sounds do.